kapilnchauhan77/Cryto_price_prediction/README.md

 # Cryto_price_prediction
-Predicts if price of crypto currency will increase or decrease
+Trading bot, tells you if you should sell or buy a crypto currency